John3Baskerville/WebsitePortfolio/index.md

 # John Baskerville Data Analytics Portfolio

 ### Spotify Song Clustering
+Can I use machine learning to create playlists using songs from my personal spotify library?
-In this project I expriment with clustering algorithms to separate my personal spotify library into playlists.
+In this project I expriment with clustering algorithms to separate my personal spotify library into manageable and meaningful playlists.
+Spotify assigns each song with 13 calculated [audio features](https://developer.spotify.com/discover/) which I use for attributes when modling.
+I use [spotipy](https://spotipy.readthedocs.io/en/2.18.0/), a lightweight Python library for the Spotify Web API," to collect the my personal data.  and I chosee the 10 that I thought would help me most with clustering:

 - [Spotify Song Clustering](https://john3baskerville.github.io/SpotifyClustering/)